Sarah Bernhardt: World tours (1886–1892)

 In every city she visited, she was feted and cheered by audiences.
 The actors Edouard Angelo and Philippe Garnier were her leading men.
-Emperor Pedro II of Brazil attended all of her performances in Rio de Janeiro, and presented her with a gold bracelet with diamonds, which was almost immediately stolen from her hotel.
+Emperor Pedro II of Brazil attended all of her performances in Rio de Janeiro and presented her with a gold bracelet with diamonds, which was almost immediately stolen from her hotel.
 The two leading actors both fell ill with yellow fever, and her long-time manager, Edward Jarrett, died of a heart attack.
-Bernhardt was undaunted, however, and went crocodile hunting at Guayaquil, and also bought more animals for her menagerie.
-Her performances in every city were sold out, and by the end of the tour, she had earned more than a million francs.
+Bernhardt was undaunted, however, and went crocodile hunting at Guayaquil, and bought more animals for her menagerie.
+Her performances in every city were sold out, and by the end of the tour, she had earned more than 1 million francs.
 The tour allowed her to purchase her final home, which she filled with her paintings, plants, souvenirs, and animals.

 From then on, whenever she ran short of money (which generally happened every three or four years), she went on tour, performing both her classics and new plays.
 In 1888, she toured Italy, Egypt, Turkey, Sweden, Norway, and Russia.
 She returned to Paris in early 1889 with an enormous owl given to her by the Grand Duke Alexei Alexandrovich, the brother of the Czar.
 Her 1891–92 tour was her most extensive, including much of Europe, Russia, North and South America, Australia, New Zealand, Hawaii, and Samoa.
 Her personal luggage consisted of 45 costume crates for her 15 different productions, and 75 crates for her off-stage clothing, including her 250 pairs of shoes.
 She carried a trunk for her perfumes, cosmetics and makeup, and another for her sheets and tablecloths and her five pillows.
 After the tour, she brought back a trunk filled with 3,500,000 francs, but she also suffered a painful injury to her knee when she leaped off the parapet of the Castello Sant' Angelo in La Tosca.
 The mattress on which she was supposed to land was misplaced, and she landed on the boards.